-18.05 Life Insurance
+1.18.05 Life Insurance

-The Board shall provide life insurance to eligible employees.
+Eligible employees shall be provided life insurance.
 The insurance carrier(s), program(s), and coverage(s) will be selected and determined by the Board.
 The District will pay for a term group life insurance policy equivalent to one time the employee's career high gross salary.
 The Board will also provide an opportunity for the employee to purchase additional group term insurance at the employee's expense.

-18.06 Long-Term Disability Insurance
+1.18.06 Long-Term Disability Insurance

-The Board shall provide long-term disability insurance to eligible employees.
+Eligible employees shall be provided long-term disability insurance.
 The insurance carrier(s), program(s), and coverage(s) will be selected and determined by the Board.
 An employee on Long-Term Disability shall receive benefits as though actively working for six (6) months after date eligible for Long-Term Disability.
 After six (6) months, the employee will become eligible for insurance continuation under COBRA Law, see Part I, Section 18.10 for additional information.

-18.07 Short-Term Disability Insurance
+1.18.07 Short-Term Disability Insurance

-The Board shall make short-term disability insurance available to all eligible employees.
+Eligible employees may elect to purchase supplemental short-term disability insurance.
 The insurance carrier(s), program(s), and coverage(s) will be selected and determined by the Board.
 Employees shall cover 100% of the premium costs for short-term disability insurance if they choose to purchase the insurance.
 Employees must sign up for short-term disability within the first thirty (30) days of employment.
-See Payroll Department for further clarification.
+Contact the Payroll Department for further clarification.

-18.08 Wisconsin Retirement System (WRS) Contributions
+1.18.08 Wisconsin Retirement System (WRS) Contributions